Lizaterdag/QIH-2022/README.md

 Here's an overview of the challenges for this hackathon:

 * Challenge 1: Quantum Key Distribution
-* Challenge 2: API for Quantum Protocols
+* Challenge 2: APIs for Quantum Protocols
 * Challenge 3: Little Green Qubits ([main repository for the challenge](https://github.com/becha42/ClimateJustice#little-green-qubits))

 ### QKD Challenge